Feb. 25, 2026

 After two years under Skip Holtz at Louisiana Tech, Moore reunited with Neal Brown, who was on Troy's staff in 2006.
 Brown hired Moore to be his co-offensive coordinator alongside Kenny Edenfield, an arrangement that lasted until 2018, when Moore was given the full-time gig.

 When Brown took the West Virginia job, Moore followed.
-Moore coached next to Gerad Parker, the current head coach at Troy and a former assistant under James Franklin at Penn State.
+From 2020-21, Moore coached next to Gerad Parker, the current head coach at Troy and a former assistant under James Franklin at Penn State.
 Moore was never elevated to a coordinator-level position at West Virginia, but served as assistant head coach until Brown was fired after the 2024 season.

 Without a clear landing spot, Brent Pry secured Moore as Virginia Tech's offensive line coach for the 2025 season.